Battle moves into Kyiv as Ukrainians fight to keep control of their capital - KTVZ

 CNN

-A large apartment block in the west of Kyiv was struck by what a Ukrainian government minister described as a Russian missile early Saturday, as residents across the city were forced to seek shelter after a terrifying night punctuated by explosions and gunfire.
+In a video posted on Twitter at dawn, Zelensky echoed the resolve of many Ukrainians — some of whom have taken arms.
+“We will be defending our country, because our weapon is truth, and our truth is that this is our land, our country, our children, and we will defend all of this,” he said.

-The ministry called on residents to “hide indoors” and take cover to prevent injury from bullet fragments.
-It advised those in the city to “go immediately” to the nearest shelter if they heard air sirens.
+But as Russia’s war of aggression moves to the streets of the Ukrainian capital, with the country’s outnumbered and outgunned military continuing to hold back the invading forces in multiple locations, more reports are emerging of civilian infrastructure being hit.

-Ukrainians have been preparing to defend their capital in recent days, with officials arming reservists and Ukrainian TV broadcasting instructions for making Molotov cocktails.
+Early Saturday, a large residential apartment block in the west of Kyiv was struck by a missile or rocket, as residents across the city were forced to seek shelter after a terrifying night of fighting.

-As the fighting intensified, Ukrainian President Volodymyr Zelensky struck a defiant tone, saying Ukrainians would not put down arms in a video posted to his Twitter account on Saturday morning.
+The resistance to Russia’s invasion has seen civilians prepare to defend their capital in recent days, with officials arming reservists with 18,000 guns and ammunition in Kyiv alone and Ukrainian TV broadcasting instructions for making Molotov cocktails.

-“I am here.
-We are not putting down arms.
-We will be defending our country, because our weapon is truth, and our truth is that this is our land, our country, our children, and we will defend all of this,” Zelensky said in the video, which he appeared to film himself while standing on the street.
+Ukrainian troops are fighting against a significantly more advanced military power.
+Russian defense spending is roughly ten times that of Kyiv’s and its armed forces stand at some 900,000 active personnel and 2 million in reserve, versus Ukraine’s 196,000 and 900,000 reservists.

-Ukrainian troops fight against a significantly more advanced military power.
-Russian defense spending is roughly ten times that of the Kyiv’s and its armed forces stand at some 900,000 active personnel and 2 million in reserve, versus Ukraine’s 196,000 and 900,000 reservists.
+The Russian Defense Ministry has not reported a single combat casualty from the invasion, a CNN review of their news releases shows.
+But Zelensky has claimed that the country’s forces have killed “hundreds” of Russian soldiers, without providing an exact figure.
+On Friday morning, British Defense Secretary Ben Wallace said Russia had lost over 450 personnel.

 Room for diplomacy?